Tasks

 class mink.tasks.posture_task.PostureTask

-Regulate the joint angles of the robot towards a desired posture.
+Regulate joint angles towards a target posture.

 target_q